damzaky/Full-Size-Instagram-Profile-Picture-Getter/README.md

 ## How it works
 Just upload the `engine.php` to your hosting (remember to use HTTPS), then to use it just visit `https://yourhosting.com/engine.php?u=USERNAME` specify the USERNAME at your will.
 The page will return a displayed profile image.

+## Notes
+The method that I use on this repository is probably not the best method, since I assume that the first image in a profile page is always the profile picture, if instagram change this situation, a change on the array index will be needed.